Viktor-hash/DrawingPackageSimulation/README.md

 # DrawingPackageSimulation
 ## Introduction

 The aim of this project is to develop a c# .net console application to simulate a drawing package.
 The application does not include a UI.
-It displays the parameters of each
+It displays the parameters of each widget.

 The application supports the following **5 widgets** (drawing primitives) :